cython/cython/docs/src/userguide/source_files_and_compilation.rst

 ``fastcall_args`` (off/*/**/both)
-    Sets the ``*args`` or ``**kwds`` of a function to a more limited specialized type designed to work efficiently with the fastcall and vectorcall calling conventions introducted in CPython 3.7+.
-These can be more efficient but don't support all the operations that a regular ``tuple`` or ``dict`` would.
+    Sets the ``*args`` or ``**kwds`` of a function to a more limited specialized type designed to work efficiently with the fastcall and vectorcall calling conventions introduced in CPython 3.7+.
+The biggest advantage is in being forwarding the arguments quickly to other C-compiled functions.
+    The specialized types can be more efficient but don't support all the operations that a regular ``tuple`` or ``dict`` would.
 Cython generates warnings when inefficient operations are performed on these types.